jkendall327/dotnet-explanations/csharp/delegates.md

 Using a `List<>` lets you group several values together into one variable.
 This lets you do things to all of them at once — with a `List<int>`, you can `Sum()` the list with a single command.

-An important thing about a `List<int>` is that you can only put `ints` in it.
+An important thing about a `List<int>` is that you can only put `int`s in it.
 If you put in a `double` or a `string`, the C# compiler will tell you that you've made a mistake right away.
 This is type-safety, and stops you from making silly mistakes.

 A delegate is like a `List<>` for methods.